Off-The-Grip Arapaima Jungle Adventure

 Both the eco-lodge location and the up-river jungle camp are very comfortable, and the Rewa staff has gone to great lengths to ensure that guests enjoy their time in the jungle.
-The lodge is run by the village, and in fact, the entire operation is a Costa-sponsored Indifly conservation project that was initiated in 2013.
-The village of Rewa staffs every position at the lodge, including guides, chefs, boatmen, bartenders, housekeepers and more.
-The end result is a team of people that take great pride in delivering excellent customer service and a jungle experience that is second to none.
+The lodge is run by the village, and in fact, the entire operation is a Costa-sponsored Indifly conservation project initiated in 2013.
+The village of Rewa staffs every position at the lodge, including guides, chefs, boatmen, bartenders, housekeepers, and more.
+The end result is a team of people who take great pride in delivering excellent customer service and a jungle experience that is second to none.

 Food and Beverages